List of Drawn Together characters: The Suck My Taint Girl

 The Suck My Taint Girl is a girl, presumably around 7 or 8 years old, who has her own show The Suck My Taint Show that replaced the reality show in which the protagonists starred.
-She is drawn in a style similar to that of South Park, which had taken over Drawn Together's timeslot when the show was canceled in real life.
+She is drawn in a style similar to that of South Park, which had taken over Drawn Together's timeslot when the show was cancelled in real life.

 When Foxxy, Spanky, and Wooldoor arrive to ask for help, the Suck My Taint Girl reveals herself to be a fan of the fictional, in-universe Drawn Together TV series, and informs them that the way to get back on the air is the get a point in Make-A-Point Land.
 She informs Foxxy that if she can assemble the rest of the group, she will lead them to Make-A-Point-Land.
 Foxxy agrees and manages to round up everyone except Clara, who has been killed.
 The Suck My Taint Girl is saddened by Clara's death, but agrees to take the group to meet the Make-A-Point wizard.

 It is later revealed that the Suck My Taint Girl was the one who tricked them, and in fact, hates Drawn Together, as well as being in a relationship with the Network Head.
 She declares that she has no intention of letting the housemates get their timeslot back.
 She is eventually erased when they drop the detonator for the eraser bomb under the Network Head's coat is dropped and set off, erasing the entirety of Make-A-Point-Land, along with the Jew Producer and the Wizard.
 The housemates make it out just in time.

 Molly

-First appearance: "The Drawn Together Movie: The Movie!"

-Molly is a dead, young woman who appears as Captain Hero's "love interest" in The Drawn Together Movie: The Movie!
+Molly is a dead, young woman who appears as Captain Hero's "love interest" in The Drawn Together Movie: The Movie!.
 It is unknown if Molly is in fact the woman's real name, or if Captain Hero made it up for her.
 Hero believes that Molly is in fact alive and returns his affections, but the rest of the cast (especially Xandir) know she is in fact dead and just another victim of Hero's strange sexual behaviors.